Delta 7 films

 DELTA 7even: DISabled not defeated

-The story of Delta 7 has been documented in two award-winning films directed by Rosie Baldwin.
+The story of Delta 7 has been documented in two award-winning films, and is now BAFTA nominated!

-We Rise was first shown at Picturehouse Cinemas across the UK in 2016 and won the Picturehouse members prize that year.
-Following on from the successes of this short, the documentary feature DELTA 7EVEN follows the band over a period of one year during which they overcome the unexpected, and devastating news that Tom Salway, their band supporter and friend, has taken his own life.
+Directed by Rosie Baldwin, We Rise was first shown at Picturehouse Cinemas across the UK in 2016 and won the Picturehouse members prize that year.
+Following on from the successes of this short, the short form documentary feature DELTA 7EVEN follows the band over a period of one year during which they overcome the unexpected, and devastating news that Tom Salway, their band supporter and friend, has taken his own life.

 "DELTA 7EVEN was for me, an absolutely stand out film amongst this year’s nominees.
 It’s a film that celebrates neurodiversity, inclusion, friendship and music and becomes a film entirely different to the film it begins as.
 It is no straightforward navigation of grief and presents the complexities of joy and heartbreak in being human, together.
 It is too, an ode to the power of music as a site for community, language, expression and liberation."

-Find out more about the annual arts festival and watch an interview with band members and Rosie Baldwin here.
+Find out more about the festival and watch an interview with band members and Rosie Baldwin here.